DavidSouther/software_craftsmanship/00_introduction/README.md

 includes discussions on modeling data, saving data, and some ideas on how to make good program design decisions.
-This section also includes a chapter on unit testing - writing small, automated programs that check if your larger program works correctly.
+This section also includes a chapter on unit testing - writing small, automated programs that check if your larger program behaves as intended.

 ### Building Large Programs (10-13)

 This section opens with a chapter on debugging - finding out what went wrong with a program (things will go wrong).
 The rest of the section deals with managing large pieces of software.
 The section will go through building a basic "paint" application, where users can draw lines and colors on a canvas, and save the painting to look at later.
 This section concludes with a chapter on how to